test-to-com/phalcondbg/README.md

 Because it bypasses ZEPHIR's compile time type checking, which was one of the stated goals of the ZEPHIR Languange.

-**IMPORTANT:** I have not applied similar patches for Volt and Annotations Parser, BECAUSE I HAVEN'T TESTED THAT CODE.
+**IMPORTANT:** I have NOT applied similar patches for Volt and Annotations Parser, BECAUSE I HAVEN'T TESTED THAT CODE.
 BUT, A SET OF SIMILAR PATCHES WILL PROBABLY BE REQUIRED in order to use Volt and Annotations Parsers without error.

 The last important patch was to loader.zep.